Table Of Contents

 What is the difference between multi-cloud and hybrid cloud computing?

 A multi-cloud strategy involves using multiple public clouds.
-In contrast, a hybrid cloud strategy involves using multiple public clouds along with your company’s own data center (on-premises or private).
+In contrast, a hybrid cloud strategy consists in using multiple public clouds and your company’s own data center (on-premises or private).

-The on-premises infrastructure may be an in-house data center or any other type of IT infrastructure that operates within its corporate network.
+The on-premises infrastructure may be an in-house data center or any other IT infrastructure operating within its corporate network.

 A hybrid cloud infrastructure ensures some applications, workloads, or processes remain on-premises or in a private cloud with controlled access.
 A multi-cloud strategy is best for organizations looking to maximize the benefits of public clouds (more about that in a moment).